leanprover-community/mathlib-tools/README.md

 ## Usage

-See the [dedicated page](https://leanprover-community.github.io/leanproject.html) on the community website.
+See the [dedicated page](https://leanprover-community.github.io/lean3/leanproject.html) on the community website.
+Recall this tool is **fully obsolete** and no longer has any relevance outside of historical studies.
+All Lean users are now expected to switch to Lean 4 which is not supported at all by this tool.